anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - NFVI Software and Hardware profiling
   - **NFVI software profiles and configurations**: These are software profiles and configurations that map directly to the infrastructure profiles within the infrastructure profiles catalogue.
   - **NFVI hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined NFVI software profiles & configurations.

 - Compliance and verification
   - **Certification programs**: This defines the requirements for certification and validation programs for both VNFs and NFVI.
   - **Test framework**: Provide test suites to allow compliance, certification, and verification of VNFs and NFVI against the defined set of profiles.

 <a name="1.4.1"></a>
 ## 1.4.1 Use Cases
 Since the CNTT membership is primarily from the telecom and telecom supporting vendors communities, most of the use cases represent the interests of that community.
 The following high-level use cases are used to inform and guide both the reference model and subsequent architectures and implementations.
 Note that many of these use cases were taken from the work done by the OpenStack Foundation Edge Working Group.

-- **Mobile service provider 5G/4G virtual RAN deployment and Edge Cloud B2B2X**: There are at least three use cases related to this (e.g. vRAN, NFV, MEC).
+- **Mobile service provider 5G/4G virtual Radio Access Network (RAN) deployment and Edge Cloud B2B2X**: There are at least three use cases related to this (e.g. vRAN, VNF, Multi-access Edge Computing (MEC).
 While the use cases are different, the expectation is that they will run on the same infrastructure.
 So it makes sense to treat them together.
-Case 1: 1- vRAN: Here the l focus on virtual Baseband Unit (BBU) which has stringent requirements on processing for timing controls with 'remote radio heads' 2- NFV: Here the focus is on running the Core applications as virtual machines at the edge.
+    - Case 1: 1- vRAN: Here the l focus on virtual Baseband Unit (BBU) which has stringent requirements on processing for timing controls with 'remote radio heads'
+    - 2- NFV: Here the focus is on running the Core applications as virtual machines at the edge.
 This includes, vEPC elements, vRouters, Virtual Firewall (vFW), Virtual Load Balancer (vLB).
-3- MEC: Here the focus is on running 3rd party or operator applications at the edge.
+    - 3- MEC: Here the focus is on running 3rd party or operator applications at the edge.
 The MEC resource pools could be supporting a variety of other MEC applications (smart city, v2x, consumer AR).
   - **Edge cloud service user**: For vRAN and NFV the user is the wireless network operator.
 For MEC it could be the operator, a 3rd party application provider or the wireless end-user.
   - **Edge cloud infrastructure user**: The Edge Cloud infrastructure user would be the network operator.
   - **Edge site(s)**: An operator's network could include thousands of sites.
 Each site could range from a handful of servers to dozens of racks.